logux/docs/3-concepts/6-reason.md

 ## Server

 By default, Logux Server doesn’t keep any actions in the memory.
-This is why you should keep all data in database and get data from dadatabase on every subscription.
+This is why you should keep all data in database and get data from database on every subscription.

-If you want a complete event-sourcing system, you can implement log store in persistant database and define actions cleaning strategy with reasons API and `preadd` event.
+If you want a complete event-sourcing system, you can implement log store in persistent database and define actions cleaning strategy with reasons API and `preadd` event.

 ## Logux Client